qossmic/deptrac/README.md

 `phive update -g sensiolabs-de/deptrac --force-accept-unsigned`

-### Optional dependency: Graphviz
+### Optional Dependency: Graphviz

 If you want to create graphical diagrams with your class dependencies, you will also need the `dot` command provided by [Graphviz](http://www.graphviz.org/).
-Graphviz can be install using common package managers:
+Graphviz can be installed using common package managers:

 ```bash
 # for osx + brew